jarda-svoboda/svelte-modular/README.md

 - Include module `css` and `js` in `rollup`

 ## Model B
-Modules imported as a regular components to `[...slug].svelte` Sapper route where they are switched respectively.
+Modules imported as common components to `[...slug].svelte` Sapper route where they are switched respectively.

 #### Master app
 - [x] SSR